Blog

 Submitting a claim is a simple and quick task with SkyRefund.
 You can first use our free compensation calculator to determine whether you are eligible for compensation.
 Simply enter the details of your flight (like flight number, date, etc.), and follow the automated process.

-If you are entitled to compensation, file your claim with us and we will take care of the rest.
+If you are entitled to compensation, file your claim with us, and we will take care of the rest.
 This includes preparing the necessary documentation, contacting the airline, and representing you in court if needed (airlines are not particularly keen on paying compensation).
 Our team of aviation law lawyers will handle your case expertly and with attention to detail.

 The best part is, you won’t owe us anything if we do not succeed in winning your claim.
-We work on a “No win, no fee” basis and will only charge you a commission of 35% of the compensation amount when we successfully get what is rightfully yours.
+We work on a “No win, No fee” basis and will only charge you a commission of 35% of the compensation amount when we successfully get what is rightfully yours.

 What are the compensation amounts